 The battle of Arnhem

-The men of the 1st British Airborne Division under command of General-Major Urquhart started landing south of Arnhem near Oosterbeek – a relatively long way away from their target, the traffic bridge over the lower Rhine.
+The men of the 1st British Airborne Division under command of General-Major Urquhart started landing south of Arnhem near Oosterbeek, Wolfheze and Ede – a relatively long way away from their main objective, the traffic bridge over the lower Rhine.
 John Frost was to spearhead the advance to the bridge with his 2nd Parachute Battalion.
 Frost and his battalion of about 745 lightly armoured infantry were able to capture the north end of the bridge.
 Here they would wait for the arrival of the rest of the division and eventually meet up with XXX Corps.

 Market Garden had not reached its goal.
 In the months after, the remainder of the Netherlands below the major rivers would be liberated.
 The northern half would still need to wait through a winter full of hunger and cold.
 The Netherlands would only completely be liberated on 5 May 1945.